krolinventions/cover/README.md

 Cover is licensed under the UPL licence.

-## Benchmarks
+## Performance

 How fast is it?
-For some programs half as fast as C, for others as slow as PHP.
-On the [mandelbrot](http://benchmarksgame.alioth.debian.org/u64q/performance.php?test=mandelbrot) benchmark it scores 38.3 seconds, which is twice as much as the fastest single threaded C version on my machine (14.7 seconds).
+For some programs it runs at 50% of the speed of C, for others it is as slow as PHP.
+See (Performance)[PERFORMANCE.md] for details.

 ## Design